COVID-19 PCR testing solutions with Acutis Reveal™

 This test is a product of the same scientific and technical discipline Acutis has shown in the development of its Reveal™ infectious disease products.

 The Acutis Reveal™ COVID-19 Antibody Test offers lower cut-off values than typical antibody tests while meeting our rigorous validation standards.

 Acutis Reveal™ COVID-19 Antibody Test detects the IgG and IgM antibodies.
 Samples can be taken from either capillary draws via finger stick or standard venipuncture.
 Both methods are are familiar techniques, which ensure an easy and user-friendly collection procedure.

 Note: All COVID-19 antibody testing requires a provider’s order and any such orders should only be issued when medical necessity for testing has been established.

+When IgM antibodies are present, they can indicate that a patient has an active or recent infection with SARS-CoV-2.
+IgG antibodies, however, develop later following infection, and generally do not begin to appear until 7 – 10 days after infection.
 When IgG antibodies are present, it often indicates a past infection but does not exclude recently infected patients who are still contagious, especially if detected with IgM antibodies.
+(Resource: CDC)